+As high schools are a major source of community colleges' student population, K12 enrollment projections point to potential student enrollment for Los Medanos College.
 Notably, unlike K12 enrollments statewide, which are predicted to continue decreasing over the next decade as birth rates decline, Contra Costa County will see an increase in K12 enrollment through the 2027-2028 academic year.
-Moreover, intensified partnerships between the College and its K12 partners has resulted in an increased number of students from local high schools attending LMC.

 Additionally, as reported for the previous two academic years, Contra Costa County schools have seen a lower percentage of student dropouts compared with the state as a whole, which portends an expanded pool of potential students in the future as a larger cohort of high school students earn diplomas.
-However, disparities among different student populations are evident in the data as well (e.g., African American students and students whose ethnicity is not reported experience the highest percentages of high school dropouts in the County), which points to the need for focused intervention strategies to help more students from underrepresented groups successfully graduate from high school and enter college.
+However, disparities among different student populations are evident in the data as well (e.g., African American students and students whose ethnicity is not reported experience the highest percentages of high school dropouts in the County).